• Skip to main content

 Yes!
 You may just need to simmer them a bit longer.
 Let them simmer on low until they are plump, no longer pink, and you can pierce them with a fork.
 Then continue with the recipe, splitting and grilling your boiled Italian sausage.

-• One Pot Baked Tortellini with Italian Sausage
+One Pot Baked Tortellini with Italian Sausage

-• Sausage, Peppers and Onions Pasta
+Sausage, Peppers and Onions Marinara Pasta

-If you make this recipe, I'd love to hear what you think!
-Leave a star rating and a comment below, or tag me in a pic @sungrown_kitchen!
+If you made this recipe, I'd love to hear how you liked it!
+Leave a star rating by clicking the stars in the recipe card, or leave a comment below!

-Grilled Italian Sausage with Giardiniera
+Grilled Italian Sausage with Giardiniera on buns on a wooden platter.

 Grilled Split Italian Sausages with Giardiniera